 Being properly equipped is the first step toward correctly identifying sparrows.
 Before venturing into the field, be sure you have…

-- Binoculars: Binoculars are essential for identifying sparrows in order to clearly see field markings on these small birds.
-Choose a pair of binoculars with a wide field of view so you can easily follow moving birds, and make sure the lens is wide enough to admit sufficient light for watching small birds in shaded shrubbery and other dim habitats.
+- Binoculars: Binoculars are essential for identifying sparrows in order to clearly see markings on these small birds.
+Choose a pair of binoculars with a wide field of view so you can easily follow moving birds.
+The lens should be wide enough to admit sufficient light for watching small birds in shaded shrubbery and other dim habitats.
+A larger magnification can help make even small markings easier to see.

 - Field Guide: A good field guide is invaluable, no matter what types of birds you hope to identify.
 Choose a guide that shows different variations of sparrows’ plumage or that includes tips on challenging sparrow species in order to identify these birds easily.

 - Neutral Clothing: Sparrows can be quite shy and easily spooked.
-To give yourself an opportunity to get closer to the birds, choose loose, comfortable clothing in neutral, natural colors.
+To give yourself an opportunity to get closer to the birds for the best views, choose loose, comfortable clothing in neutral, natural colors.
 Avoid clothes that rustle or jangle excessively, as the birds will easily hear these noises long before you spot them.

 How to Identify Sparrows by Markings

 The easiest way to identify these small, active birds is by their field markings.
-Though they’re not always clearly visible, most sparrows have at least one strong field mark unique from other sparrow species.
-By finding and identifying that field mark, birders can make a positive identification of the bird even without closer observation.
+Though markings are not always clearly visible, most sparrows have at least one strong field mark unique from other sparrow species.
+By finding and identifying that mark, birders can make a positive identification of the bird even without closer observation.

 Even if the bird has no outstanding markings, comparing two or three types of field markings will usually lead to a confident identification.